Tactical allocation strategy that seeks to adjust a portfolio’s

 All benchmark returns presented are provided to represent the investment environment existing during the time periods shown.
 Actual investment performance will vary due to fees and expenses.
 For comparison purposes, the benchmarks include the reinvestment of income.
 The benchmarks are unmanaged and unavailable for direct investment.

-EquityCompass Strategies is a research and investment advisory unit of Choice Financial Partners, Inc. (“Choice”).
-Choice is a wholly owned subsidiary and affiliated SEC Registered Investment Adviser of Stifel Financial Corp.
+EquityCompass Investment Management, LLC is a wholly owned subsidiary and affiliated SEC Registered Investment Adviser of Stifel Financial Corp.

-©2018 EquityCompass Strategies.
+©2019 EquityCompass Investment Management, LLC.
 All rights reserved.
 No part of this material may be duplicated or redistributed without prior written consent.